The Long Shadow of the Guillotine. Life Stories from Paris in the Nineteenth Century

 Non-fiction

 László F. Földényi, born in 1952 in Debrecen, is a Hungarian art theorist, literature specialist and essayist.
 He holds a chair for art theory at the Academy for Theater and Film in Budapest.
-He has edited the complete works of Heinrich von Kleist in Hungarian.
 Since 2009 he is a member of the German academy for language and poetry.
+His books Places of the Living Death (2017) and Praise of Melancholy (2019), published by Matthes & Seitz Berlin, have been translated into several languages.

 By the same author(s)